| THE

 Soviet Union itself.
 Magazine articles on the parody paper

-appeared in France (Actuel) Austria (Wiener)
+appeared in France (Actuel) Austria (Wiener) Italy (Current,

-Italy (Current, Frigidare) and Spain (Interviu).
+Frigidare) and Spain (Interviu).

-Soviet empire would be broken on the craggy mountains of
+broken on the craggy mountains of Afghanistan, or that one

-Afghanistan, or that one day U.S. troops would attempt to
+day U.S. troops would attempt to do what Soviet troops couldn't.

-do what Soviet troops couldn't.
-My faded old copy of Actuel
+My faded old copy of Actuel has been sitting in a storage

-the country... my memory was jarred and I searched for that
+the country, my memory was jarred and I searched for that

 long forgotten storage box.
 Pulling out that ragged magazine